 - A link to the law school's ABA Data (the Standard 509 Disclosure).

-Of all the online resources presented by third parties, one of the most widely used and trusted is the Wilson-Stern Book of Law School Lists.
+Of all the online resources presented by third parties, one of the more widely used and trusted is the Wilson-Stern Book of Law School Lists.
+While this has not been updated since 2020, it still serves as a great starting point for ideas.
 This does not rank schools, but presents lists to indicate which schools offer opportunities such as:

 - Clinical Programs (arranged by program area)